What is Diphtheria?

 The risk to travellers is generally low, however both respiratory and cutaneous diphtheria have been reported in travellers.

 Although diphtheria infection is now rare in Australia, vaccination remains paramount in reducing the risk of disease in unimmunised travellers, which can then be passed on to their contacts back home.
 The few notified cases seen in Australia have either been imported from overseas or associated with their contacts.
-In 2018, an unimmunised person who had never been overseas died from diphtheria myocarditis in Queensland.

 How is Diphtheria transmitted?